FranciscoLozCoding/plugin-lorawan-listener/README.md

 **--mqtt-subscribe-topic**: MQTT subscribe topic

-**--measurements**: A list of chirpstack measurement names to publish.
-If empty all will be published (ex: --measurements m1 m2 m3)
+**--collect**: A list of chirpstack measurements to retrieve.
+If empty all will be retrieved (ex: --collect m1 m2 m3)

 ## Retrieving Published Data